-The Bonnet-Ponson champagne winery is located in Chamery, a Premier Cru location on the Petit Montagne de Reims with ownership on the Petit Montagne and in the Grand Cru locations in Verzenay.
-The father was one of the first in the village to work organically, but was not yet certified.
-His son Cyril has now returned after years of wandering through the world of wine and is consistently taking the next steps.
-The winery is now fully certified and the style of the champagne seems to be changing almost radically.
-While the style used to be more classic to conservative, it is now being slimmed down.
-Little or no dosage, no filtration, fermentation with natural yeasts, minimal sulfur.
-The Seconde Nature is clearly moving in the direction of “natural champagne”, but the new line is also becoming more and more popular with the more classic champagnes and offers a sensational price-enjoyment ratio.
+The Bonnet-Ponson champagne winery is located in Chamery, a Premier Cru location on the Petit Montagne de Reims with ownership on the Petit Montagne and in the Grand Cru vineyards in Verzenay.
+The father was one of the first in town to work organically but was not yet certified.
+His son Cyril has returned from the wine world after years of wandering and has consistently taken the next steps towards certification.
+Fully certified, there has also been a radical change in the style of its champagnes.
+Whereas these used to be more classic to conservative, they are now slimmed down.
+Little or no dosage, no filtration, fermentation with natural yeasts, minimal sulphur.
+So the Seconde Nature clearly goes in the direction of "natural champagne".
+But even with the more classic champagnes, the new line is becoming more and more popular and offers a sensational price-benefit ratio.

-The love for our country, the search for expression in our wines; These basic values of our philosophy lead us to work with respectful and sustainable methods in our vineyards and in the cellar.
+The love for our land, the search for expression in our wines; these core values of our philosophy lead us to work with respectful and sustainable methods in our vineyards and in the cellar.

-Since 2013, all of our vineyards have been cultivated according to organic principles (with certification), a commitment to cultivation without synthetic pesticides, herbicides or chemical fertilizers.
+Since 2013, all our vineyards have been cultivated organically (with certification), making a commitment to a culture free of synthetic pesticides, herbicides or chemical fertilizers.

 Protection against rot is provided with natural fungicides such as sulphate and copper sulphate as well as with herbal preparations that are made on the winery with local plants (nettle maceration, horsetail infusion).

 The aim is to help the vines fight diseases with their own natural defenses instead of curing the disease themselves with the help of chemicals.
 To achieve this, it is essential to maintain a stable and dynamic ecosystem in our plots; when microorganisms, plants and animals work together, they are able to balance each other out.